-In most cases, an immune deficiency is a genetic problem.
-This means that it is present at the time of birth and persists throughout life.
-Each immune deficiency is different.
-The genes involved in the immune deficiency determine the types of infection that you need to worry about getting.
+In many cases, an immune deficiency is present at the time of birth and persists throughout life.
+In other cases, an immune deficiency appears later in life, either during childhood or adulthood.
+Some of these cases are caused by genetic problems, and some are the result of other problems, such as autoimmune disease, cancer or medications.
+Each immune deficiency is different, and not all immune deficiencies are treated in the same way.
+It is important to find out as much as possible about your specific immune deficiency to determine the types of infection that you need to worry about getting.
 You and your doctor can work together to prevent the infections that your immune system has trouble preventing.

 How the Immune System Works

 The immune system normally protects your health by recognizing “foreign invaders” like bacteria, viruses, parasites and fungi and then figuring out a way to remove them from the body.
 The immune system isn’t located in just one part of the body.
 The cells of the immune system can move around to anywhere in the body.
 Some of the places where immune cells are present in high numbers include the thymus, liver, bone marrow, tonsils, lymph nodes, spleen and blood.
 These places in the body help make, store and transport the cells and proteins that fight foreign invaders.

 The major cells and proteins of the immune system are:

 Complement — Another group of proteins in blood.

 B-cells make antibodies, also called immunoglobulins or gamma globulins.
 Antibodies are sent through the blood to all parts of the body to fight infection.

 T-cells travel in the blood to infected areas.
 Helper T-cells tell the immune system when more help is needed.
 Killer T-cells attack foreign invaders like infectious organisms.
 Regulatory T-cells tell the immune system that something should be ignored, like your own body parts.